8 Machine Learning (ML) Internships for High School Students

 Stipend: $750

-Organized by NYU, ARISE is a prestigious opportunity for high schoolers to engage in STEM research.
-You get to choose your preferred areas of research while applying and later get assigned to a specific lab.
-One of these is the Machine Learning for Good Laboratory, which looks at using machine learning for social good like detecting diseases or improving fairness in criminal justice.
-Some of the other available labs also look at machine learning such as the Building Informatics and Visualization Lab, the Privacy and Security Automation Lab, and the Music and Audio Research Lab.
-The program includes two weeks of remote coursework followed by five weeks of hands-on research in person and a colloquium at the end.
-Another option for a research program is the Simons Summer Research Program at Stony Brook University.
+Organized by New York University, ARISE is a prestigious opportunity for high schoolers to engage in STEM research.
+You will choose your preferred areas of research while applying and be assigned to a specific lab.
+One of these is the Machine Learning for Good Laboratory, which uses machine learning for social good, like detecting diseases or improving fairness in criminal justice.
+Some of the other available labs also involve machine learning, such as the Building Informatics and Visualization Lab, the Privacy and Security Automation Lab, and the Music and Audio Research Lab.
+The program includes two weeks of remote coursework, five weeks of in-person research, and a colloquium.
+To learn more about this program, check out our complete guide here.

 Application deadline: March 15